Flag of Amsterdam

-The flag of Amsterdam is the official flag for Amsterdam, the capital of the Netherlands.
-The current design of the flag depicts three Saint Andrew's Crosses and is based on the escutcheon in the coat of arms of Amsterdam.
+The current city flag of Amsterdam depicts three Saint Andrew's Crosses and is based on the escutcheon in the coat of arms of Amsterdam.
+The flag is very similar to the flag of Amstelveen.

 Meaning

 The colours of the flag are derived primarily from the shield of Amsterdam's coat of arms.
 According to the city government, its origin could go back to the coat of arms of the Persijn family, which once owned a large tract of land in the capital.
-These colors, as well as the crosses, are to be seen in the flags of both Ouder-Amstel and Amstelveen.
+These colours, as well as the crosses, are to be seen in the flags of both Ouder-Amstel and Amstelveen.

 The popular legend that the three Saint Andrew's crosses were meant to ward off fire, floods and the black plague is unfounded as the use of three St. Andrews crosses by noble families in the area precedes the arrival of the Black Death in Europe.

 In the coats of arms of two other Dutch cities, Dordrecht and Delft, the middle stripe symbolises water.
-In regards to Amsterdam, this black strip becomes the River Amstel.
+Regarding Amsterdam, this black strip becomes the River Amstel.
 This could be why other references state that the three crosses represent three fordable places in the river Amstel.

 History

 The flag was officially adopted on 5 February 1975 although it was already in use before this date, seen for example on the cover of the day programme of the 1928 Summer Olympics held in Amsterdam.
-Before its official adoption there was also an unofficial use of a flag with the city's coat of arms in the middle of a red-white-black horizontal tricolor.
-Such a design was already in use in the 17th century, but in Amsterdam history, other designs in the colors red, black and white were also used.
-Sometimes the three St. Andrew crosses were placed in the white orbit of the red-white-blue Dutch national flag.
+Before its official adoption, there was also an unofficial use of a flag with the city's coat of arms in the middle of a red-white-black horizontal tricolour.
+Such a design was already in use in the 17th century, but in Amsterdam history, other designs in the colours red, black and white were also used.
+Sometimes, the three St. Andrew crosses were placed in the white orbit of the red–white–blue Dutch national flag.

-Symbolism

-The meaning of the crosses is unknown, but historians assume that it is derived from the coat of arms of the family Persijn (Mr Jan Persijn is mentioned as founder of "that place" the current Dam).
-Other possessions of this family, Amstelveen and Ouder-Amstel (Duivendrecht and Ouderkerk aan de Amstel) carry similar coats of arms derived from the family coat of arms.

-It is also reported that the crosses represent the three plagues that have hit Amsterdam, namely water, fire and plague.
-The three crosses can be found on all kinds of buildings, in many logos and also on the Amsterdammertjes.
-Another theory is that the three crosses represent three fords in the Amstel.